ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 ### Sentinel-1 Bursts

 Single Look Complex (SLC) data from the Sentinel-1 mission that is suitable for use in interferometry has historically been packaged into Interferometric Wide (IW) SLC products.
-These IW SLC products include three subswaths, each containing many individual burst SLCs.
+These IW SLC products include three sub-swaths, each containing many individual burst SLCs.
 The framing of the IW SLCs is not consistent through time, so when using IW SLCs as the basis for InSAR, scene pairs do not always fully overlap.

 In contrast, working at the burst level of the Sentinel-1 SLC data provides a couple key benefits:

-**1. Bursts are consistently geolocated through time**
+**1. Bursts are consistently geo-located through time**
 The coverage of a burst is the same for every orbit of the satellite, so you can be confident that every burst with the same [Full Burst ID](https://storymaps.arcgis.com/stories/88c8fe67933340779eddef212d76b8b8#ref-n-VYIiUe "Sentinel-1 Burst Overview https://arcg.is/zSafi0" ){target=_blank} in a stack of acquisitions will cover the same geographic location.

 **2. Bursts cover a smaller geographic area**
 IW SLC products are extremely large, and in many cases, only a small portion of the image is of interest.
 You can process only the bursts that cover your specific area of interest, which significantly decreases the time and cost required to generate InSAR products.

-Refer to the [Sentinel-1 Bursts tutorial](https://storymaps.arcgis.com/stories/88c8fe67933340779eddef212d76b8b8 "Sentinel-1 Bursts Tutorial https://arcg.is/zSafi0" ){target=_blank} to learn more about how [ASF extracts burst-level products](https://sentinel1-burst-documentation.asf.alaska.edu/ "ASF Sentinel-1 Burst Documentation" ){target=_blank} from Sentinel-1 IW/EW SLCs.
+Refer to the [Sentinel-1 Bursts tutorial](https://storymaps.arcgis.com/stories/88c8fe67933340779eddef212d76b8b8 "Sentinel-1 Bursts Tutorial https://arcg.is/zSafi0" ){target=_blank} to learn more about how [ASF extracts burst-level products](https://sentinel1-burst-documentation.asf.alaska.edu/ "ASF Sentinel-1 Burst Documentation" ){target=_blank} from Sentinel-1 IW and EW SLCs.

 ### Burst InSAR Processing